lino-framework/book/docs/specs/cal.rst

     Every calendar entry state is an instance of this and has some attributes.

-    .. attribute:: edit_guests
+    .. attribute:: fill_guests

-        Whether presences are editable when the entry is in this state.
+        Whether the presences of an entry in this state are filled in automatically.
+If this is True (and if the entry type's :attr:`fill_presences` is True as well), the presences cannot be modified manually by the used.

+        TODO: rename this to fill_presences

     .. attribute:: guest_state